lokal-profil/interoperable-specifications/README.md

 * Participate in the reference group meetings
 * Send mail to [info@digg.se](mailto:info@digg.se) for other questions or to reach out to get involved

-The `main` branch of this repository contains the latest released version of the specification whereas `develop` contains the latest working draft.
-Please consult the working draft before creating an issue and use the corresponding branch as the target for any pull-request.
+The `main` branch of this repository contains the latest working draft of the specification whereas `deploy` contains the latest released version.
+Please consult the working draft before creating a new issue and use the `main` branch as the target for any pull-request.